 - After steaming, use a fan to dry your couch completely.

 - Before emptying the steamer, wait for the water to cool.

 Did you know that baking soda can help alleviate odors on your couch?
 Once you apply baking soda to the fabric of your couch, this miraculous material immediately begins capturing aromas and loosening stains.
 Sodium Hydrogen Carbonate( Baking soda) can be used on cushions, arms, backrests, and crevices.
 First, take a closer look at stains.
 If you remove minor odors, let the baking soda rest for 18-20 minutes.
 You can leave it for an hour if you have a severe stench.
 Now get out the vacuum cleaner and hose everything down.

 Finally, remember that baking soda does not replace steam or swab cleaning your sofa.
 These methods are effective at removing stains and dirt that have become embedded in the fabric fibers.

 Thanks to easy exposure to contaminants all around, cleaning your sofa isn’t enough; you also need to keep it germ-free.
 You can purchase and use numerous disinfectant sprays available on the market.
 Or else you can make one at home by mixing a diluted essential oil with denatured alcohol in a spray bottle.
 This will create an antibacterial solution that will keep your family healthy.
 To apply, spray your sofa lightly, allow the solution to sit for a few minutes, and then vacuum the surface!

 Now that you know how to clean a fabric sofa, you can get rid of anything, whether a wine stain, dog odor, or something else heinous that has accumulated on the fabric couch.
-Try these tips before calling a professional for sofa bed Dubai.
-Then, please keep us updated on the outcome.
+However, you can consult carpet cleaning professionals if these tips don’t that effective.